Do you have a curiosity about the world around you?

 You’ll develop and submit your project by January 16, 2020, as part of the virtual round.
 Your project then will be judged virtually between January 17 and 31, 2020.

-If you are successful in the virtual round, you’ll move on to the in-person round at the Dalhousie University Agriculture Campus in Truro, Nova Scotia from February 27 to March 3, 2019, where five members will be selected as winners.
+If you are successful in the virtual round, you’ll move on to the in-person round at the University of Saskatchewan College of Agriculture and Bioresources in Saskatoon, Saskatchewan from March 4 to 8, where five members will be selected as winners.

 Canada-Wide Science Fair

 The five winners and their projects will be entered into the Canada-Wide Science Fair where they will compete against the best and the brightest from across Canada!
-The 2019 Canada-Wide Science Fair is happening in Fredericton, New Brunswick from May 11 to 18, 2019.
+The 2020 Canada-Wide Science Fair is happening in Edmonton, Alberta from May 9 to 15, 2020.

 Developing your 4-H Canada Science Fair project